 Scope:

-This project was a part of a redesign for our e-commerce web site.
-The main goal was to improve the user experience and optimize the path to purchase throughout the site and approach a few design challenges (outlined below).
+This project was part of a redesign for our e-commerce website.
+The main goal was to improve the user experience, optimize the path to purchase throughout the site, and approach a few design challenges (outlined below).

 Contribution:

-Looking at various successful user experience solutions from leading electronics e-commerce retailers, including some user based reports on best practices for e-commerce, the marketing team, key stakeholders and I were able to distill the right solution for this redesign.
+By looking at successful user experience solutions from leading electronics e-commerce retailers, including user-based reports on best practices for e-commerce, key stakeholders, and marketing, I was able to distill the right solution for this redesign.

 Achievements:

-Post launch we tested iteratively using Google Analytics and saw an increase in conversion rate by 28%
+Post-launch, we tested iteratively and achieved an increase in conversion rate by 28%

 Brand elements

 These are the primary elements and library assets for the BrickHouse Security product directory page design.
-These consist of typography followed by UI elements such as, the review star elements, various call to action buttons and toggle switches for gird and list views.
-In addition, there are primary, secondary and tertiary brand colors.
+They consist of typography followed by UI elements, including review star ratings, various call-to-action buttons, and toggle switches for grid and list views.
+In addition, there are primary, secondary, and tertiary brand colors.

 Version 1A and 1B - list and grid view Wireframes

-On of the problem we wanted to solve as a team was figure out how we can dynamically load products to improve site speed.
-Based on some research, we determined a dynamic load with a "load more" button at the bottom of the product grid, would be an ideal way to solve this.
+One of the problems we wanted to solve was improving site speed while showing all of our offerings on one page.
+Based on some research, we determined that a dynamic load with a "load more" button at the bottom of the page would be an ideal solution.

 Another issue we considered was how many products could fit above the fold.
-The example above features an option for a list or grid view (with some variations with how the SEO text is handled), further optimizing the user experience by allowing the user to see the product layout in their desired way.
+The example above features an option for a list or grid view (with variations in how the SEO text is handled), further optimizing the user experience by allowing the user to view the product layout in their preferred layout.

 Version 2A - list and grid view

-One obstacle we had to consider as part of the redesign, was a need for the SEO copy to be as effective as possible.
-This version features some of the SEO copy at the top, while the rest is below the page fold.
+One obstacle we had to consider during the redesign was ensuring the SEO copy was as compelling and helpful to shoppers as possible.
+This version features some SEO copy at the top as an "explainer," while the rest is below the page fold.

 Version 2B - list and grid view

-This was the final version that was approved for the next phase of design, to create hi-fidelity mockups.
-This wireframe featured all of the necessary components desired by the key stakeholders.
-It featured SEO copy at the top, which according to our research was best solution for driving organic traffic to our site.
+This was the final version approved for the next phase of design, which is to create high-fidelity mockups.
+This wireframe included all the components desired by the key stakeholders.
+According to our research, SEO copy ranked at the top as the best solution for driving organic traffic to our site while providing shoppers with meaningful information about the product line.

-In addition, as part of driving further engagement, we featured a product summary video to help users identify their product needs.
+In addition, to drive further engagement, we featured a product summary video to help users identify their product needs.

 Mobile version wireframes

-During the redesign phase, we determined that the mobile experience needs to be in a list view, as it allows more products to be viewed above the fold.
-Designing for mobile-first is essential and these wireframes capture various types of list views we considered based on how tight the spacing should be to allow for more products to appear above.
+During the redesign phase, we determined that the mobile experience should use a list view, as it allows more products to be displayed above the fold.
+Designing for mobile-first is essential, and these wireframes capture the various list view types we considered, based on how tight the spacing should be to allow more products to appear above.

-These are some of the first mockups of I created using Adobe XD, and shared with the team for approval.
-These versions were iterative and changed quickly and often as I was designing.
+These are some of the first mockups I created using Adobe XD and shared with the team for approval.
+These versions were iterative, changing quickly and often as I was designing.

-This was the final mockup, prior to going into development.
-It features all of the changes that were requested during the design phase.
-Featuring an SEO paragraph at the top along with an introductory video per the the final wireframe.
-As a final result this directory page was used as a template for the rest of the site's directory pages.
+This was the final mockup before going into development.
+It features all requested changes from the design phase, including an SEO paragraph at the top and an introductory video per the final wireframe.
+As a result, this directory page served as a template for the rest of the site's directory pages.

-Post launch of the directory page redesign, we monitored these pages using Google Analytics and HotJar to determine what was being clicked on and how our users were experiencing the new design.
-WIth this research, we found out that most of our customers were not using the grid or list view features, nor were they filtering by the included facet filters.
-As a result, we removed those features.
-The primary design still exists on the BrickHouse Security site and it can be viewed with the link below.
+Following the launch of the directory page redesign, we diligently monitored user interactions using Google Analytics and HotJar.
+This user-centric approach led us to discover that most of our customers were not using the grid or list view features, nor were they filtering using the included facet filters.
+In response, we removed these features, ensuring that the primary design on the BrickHouse Security site remains user-friendly.
+You can view the live site with the link below.

 To view the live site, please click here.